Dog Friendly Hiking Trails in Las Vegas, NV

 Exploration Peak Park Leashed dogs are welcome at Exploration Peak Park in Las Vegas, NV.
 This pet-friendly features a large grassy field, plenty of shade trees and a moderate hiking trail up to a peak with Vegas views.
 There is plenty of free parking, as well as restroom facilities.
 Dogs must remain on a 6-foot leash, and waste bags are available at the park.
 See Details

-River Mountains Loop Trail River Mountains Loop Trail is dog-friendly.
+River Mountains Loop Trail River Mountains Loop Trail in Henerson, NV is dog friendly.
 Dogs are welcome to join their owners, as long as they are leashed and all mess is cleaned up after them.
 This pathway is approximately 34 miles in length and surrounds the River Mountains connecting Lake Mead National Recreation Area, Hoover Dam, Henderson, Boulder City and the rest of the Las Vegas Valley.
 There are trailheads in Boulder City, Henderson, and Lake Mead.
 See Details